 #3 – Complete the survey.

 #6 – Prepare for the backlash.
-Expect emails, home visits, pressure on your student, etc. in an attempt to bully you into compliance.
+Expect emails, home visits, pressure on your student, etc. in an attempt to bully you and your student(s) into compliance.
+The lower performing the school, the greater the pressure is likely to be.

 #7 – Document everything.
 Notify proper authorities or agencies if yours or your student’s rights are violated.